GhostOfSatoshi/BitcoinSeedSplitter/README.md

 If you add a fourth it's better:<br/>
 1-4 <br/>
 Now you can loose any ONE, but two right one is enough to  reconstruct the whole seed just as earlier.
 Also one is enough to guess "only" 6 words which maybe feasable in the future.
 The right two (1and2, 2and3) is enough to have nine words.
 Guessing the remaining three words is easy <b>TODAY.</b><br/>
 Using Shares you can use a 3 of 4.
 Where you can loose ANY 1 but 3 would be needed to reconstruct the seed.
-Knowing one share would give you zero information hence brute for is impoosbile.<br/>
+Knowing one less than three shares would give you zero information hence brute force is impoosbile.
 You can go way up, like using 6 of 10 which gives you very high fault tolerance with low risk of seed-rebuild.
 Even knowing 5 of the 10 will not make brute force possible.<br/>

 <b>How this implemantation works:</b><br/>
 You type in  your 12 or 24 words long BIP39 seed/mnemonic <b>(be careful on what device!!!)</b><br/>